This EIP is modifying the ModExp precompile pricing algorithm introduced in EIP-2565.

 Backwards Compatibility

-This change is backwards incompatible.
+This EIP introduces a backwards-incompatible change.
 However, similar gas repricings have occurred multiple times in the Ethereum ecosystem, and their effects are well understood.

 Test Cases

-There are no changes to the underlying interface or arithmetic algorithms, so the existing test vectors can be reused.
-Below is a table with the updated test vectors:
+No changes are made to the underlying interface or arithmetic algorithms, allowing existing test vectors to be reused.
+The table below presents the updated gas costs for these test vectors: